MateuszJakubczyk/MultiCalc/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `MIT` for more information.

-## Acknowledgments

-- Thanks to [name or project] for their contributions.
-- Inspiration from [another app or concept].

----

-Feel free to replace placeholders (like installation instructions and features) with specifics about how your app works and any additional tools or libraries it depends on!
-If you have any specific features or instructions to include, let me know, and I can update it for you.